-4 Long-term accounts receivable
+5 Long-term accounts receivable

 The Association is building a new YMCA Centre of Community in Vaughan.
 The new Centre of Community is 109,000 square feet, including 77,000 square feet for a YMCA Centre of Community and 32,000 square feet for a library and performing arts centre, to be operated by the City of Vaughan.
 The project is estimated to cost \$92,414, of which the City of Vaughan has committed to fund up to \$67,536.
-The project is currently under construction (note 6), with the Association utilizing construction financing from Infrastructure Ontario (note 9) until the project is completed, at which time the financing will be converted into a 20-year term loan.
+The project is currently under construction (note 7), with the Association utilizing construction financing from Infrastructure Ontario (note 10) until the project is completed, at which time the financing will be converted into a 20-year term loan.

-The City of Vaughan is responsible for its share of construction financing, and following conversion in April 2021, over a 20-year period will pay its share of monthly principal and interest payments.
-The long-term accounts receivable include \$45,311 (2019 - \$32,431) for the City of Vaughan's share of principal outstanding on construction completed to March 31, 2020.
+The City of Vaughan is responsible for its share of construction financing.
+It is estimated that in November 2021, the construction financing will convert into a term loan to be paid over a 20-year period and the City of Vaughan will pay its share of monthly principal and interest payments.
+The long-term accounts receivable includes \$47,339 (2020 - \$45,311) for the City of Vaughan's share of principal outstanding on construction completed to March 31, 2021, with the current portion of \$754 (2020 - \$nil) recorded in accounts receivable.

 The Association is also building the new McDonald Family YMCA at 505 Richmond Street West in Toronto.
-The project is estimated to cost \$39,222, of which the City of Toronto has committed to fund up to \$19,000 and two-thirds of the construction interest.
-The project is currently under construction (note 6), with the Association utilizing construction financing from Infrastructure Ontario (note 9) until the project is completed, at which time the financing will be converted into a 25-year term loan.
-The long-term accounts receivable include \$8,194 (2019 - \$nil) for the City of Toronto's funding for construction costs to March 31, 2020.
+The project is estimated to cost \$53,591, of which the City of Toronto has committed to fund up to \$19,000 and two-thirds of the construction interest.
+The project is currently under construction (note 7), with the Association utilizing construction financing from Infrastructure Ontario (note 10) until the project is completed, at which time the financing will be converted into a 25-year term loan.
+The long-term accounts receivable includes \$14,262 (2020 - \$8,194) for the City of Toronto's funding for construction costs to March 31, 2021.
 The funding will be paid prior to conversion of the construction loan to the term loan.

-5 Investments
+6 Investments